String-Breaking Dynamics in Quantum Adiabatic and Diabatic Processes: String breaking with short-range interactions

 Interestingly, the inhomogeneous nature of the bubble states has observable effects in the dynamics.
 In Fig.~\ref{fig:spatial}, we plot the local magnetization as the system evolves from $h(t=0)=0.0$ to $h(t=100)=1.0$ for different lengths $\ell$ of the string.
 In all the cases considered, the string breaks and magnetization changes sign.
 For $\ell=5$, the breaking occurs at $h\approx h_c(\ell=5)=0.25$, and the magnetization profile remains spatially homogeneous throughout the evolution.
 For $\ell=7$, we observe homogeneous oscillations in the magnetization starting at $h\approx h_c(\ell=7)=0.21$: these oscillations demonstrate a partial occupation of the broken string state, but do not completely change the sign of the magnetization, showing that the evolution is far from adiabatic.
 A more significant growth of the magnetization is observed for $h> 0.5$, after transitioning through the avoided crossing with the next largest bubble [Fig.~\ref{fig:spectrum_multi}(a)], which is of size $6$ (see Appendix~\ref{app:bubbles} for an explanation when $g=0$).
-As a consequence, since the size bubble of size 6 can be adjacent to the right (leaving out the leftmost site) or to the left edge (leaving out the rightmost site), the magnetization on the most external sites $j=1$ and $j=7$ is different from the one in the bulk.
+As a consequence, since a bubble of size 6 can form either adjacent to the left edge (hence leaving out the rightmost site) or adjacent to the right edge (hence leaving out the leftmost site), the magnetization at the boundary sites $j=1$ and $j=7$ differs from that in the bulk.
 More complex patterns are observed for $\ell=9,11,13$, suggesting that different types of bubbles are produced.
 In these cases, the magnetization changes sign at $h\approx 0.4$.
 We find that this value is almost independent of $\ell$ but changes significantly with the total time of the ramp (the $\tau$ dependence will be studied in Sec.~\ref{sec:scaling}).~\footnote{The $\ell$ independence is expected for large enough strings: there, the local evolution of the magnetization in the bulk (where the effective field $h_j^\text{eff}$ is small) is not affected by the edges (at least, for a certain time, set by the Lieb-Robinson bound \cite{Lieb1972}), and hence does not depend on $\ell$.
 We note, however, that this argument may not hold for the values of $\ell$ considered here and larger system sizes may be needed to eventually suppress the effect of the boundaries.}

 To further characterize the formation of bubbles in the evolution, we analyze the probability distribution of the size of the largest domain.
 Given a state $\ket{\Psi}$, the probability that the largest domain with positive magnetization in $\ket{\Psi}$ has length $r$ is